 - Pocket Casts – A web-based and mobile application that enables users to manage and listen across devices.
 Submit your podcast through Pocket Casts submit page.

 - Podchaser – a podcast database and discovery tool.
 Their goal is to make it easy for you to provide feedback about the podcasts you love and easily discover podcasts.
 Find your podcast at Podchaser and you can claim it using the registered email in your podcast feed.

 - Stitcher – Personally, Stitcher is my favorite podcast app.
 All of my podcast listening is done through this app.
 Stitcher is a free app with over 65,000 radio shows and podcasts available.
-To submit your podcast, you will need to sign up for Stitcher here and you will then be directed to their Partner Portal to submit your show.
+To submit your podcast, you will need to sign up as a partner.
 Your show stats are available on the Partner Portal too.

 - TuneIn – TuneIn is another free directory you can submit your podcast.
-To submit your podcast, you will need to fill out their form and click on the Add a Podcast button.
+To submit your podcast, you will need to fill out their form.
 You will not have an account with TuneIn like you will with other directories.
 So, if you need to update anything to your feed, you will need to go through this process again.
 TuneIn also has an Amazon Skill where your podcast can be played via Alexa-powered devices!

-- Wavve – Wavve enables you to create a central landing page with your podcast, social channels, and a means to create videos with your podcasts that can be shared socially using their player.
+- Wavve – Wavve enables you to create audiograms – videos with your podcast audio – that can be shared socially using their player.

 How to Optimize Your Podcast

 Did you know that Google now indexes podcasts and also displays them on a carousel on search engine result pages?
 Google provides details on steps to ensure your podcast is indexed in their support article.
 I’ve written how to ensure that Google knows you have a podcast if you have WordPress but are hosting the podcast on an external podcast hosting service.